blishko/cav23-artifact/README.md

 $ bash docker_run_lra-ts.sh -t 300
 ```

+These commands launch a `docker` container where the experiments run and copies the files with results out back to the host.
+The results are returned as `.csv` file, one for each solver/configuration.
+The files are copied to the `times/<category>` directory in this repository's root directory.
+The containers are deleted at the end of the scripts.

 ### Runtime estimates
 With the full timeout of 300 seconds, these are our approximate estimates on the runtime for each benchmark set: